-While your back or leg may be broken or twisted, it is your actually brain that produces the pain.
+While your back or leg may be broken or twisted, it is actually your brain that produces the sensation of pain.
 For example, if you stub your toe, nerve receptors near the injury send a message to the brain by releasing chemicals.
 Your brain interprets these chemical messages and decides if you should perceive your stubbed toe as painful.
 Your brain then sends a “pain message” back to your toe and you either feel the event as painful or not.
 This all happens very quickly.

 The brain can usually pinpoint where in the body the pain is coming from accurately.
 However, in some cases, it doesn’t.
 For example, you may feel pain in your thighs, yet it is your lower back that requires your attention.
 Pain is simply our brain’s way of telling the body to take protective or defensive action in order to address what it perceives as a threatening issue.

 This sophisticated chemical chain reaction can stimulate your “fight-or-flight” instincts.
 In times of significant danger, it is your body and mind’s way of keeping you safe.
 For example, during a mugging or a bear attack.
 However, if the fight-or-flight mode continues beyond the few seconds that a stubbed toe would typically last, these chemical messages are continually produced, and your brain translates the whole stubbed toe situation to mean you’re not safe.
-This causes your central nervous system to be over-stimulated and highly sensitized which leads to chronic pain.
+This causes your central nervous system to be over-stimulated and over sensitized which leads to chronic pain.

 Chronic Pain Is Multi-Dimensional

 Pain is a universal experience, one that tends to be rather negative.
 But, since pain is highly subjective, there is no way to distinguish one person’s experience from the next.
-As stated in this review, many people report pain in the absence of any physical tissue damage or any other pathophysiological cause.

 Pain has several dimensions, including: